 Electric bikes are all the rage and for good reason.
-While most are designed for teenagers and adults, there are models on the market that have been made specifically for children.
+While most are designed for teenagers and adults, there are models on the market that have been made specifically for children, whether you’re looking for an electric gravel bike, an electric mountain bike, or anything in between.
 They’re safe, controllable and can be a great way to keep your child up to speed when the family takes their bikes out for a long ride.
 With the rapid switch from carbon to electric and solar-powered transportation, more families are opting to cycle around town and even have car-free weekends.
 This eases the stress of air pollution on the environment and gives you plenty of exercise in the process.

 If your child meets the legal requirements, you might wonder whether an ebike is worth the cost.
 Most are in the range between $700 to over $1,000.
 If your teen isn’t even going to be putting in most of the work to pedal, does it post any major benefit to them?
 The answer is a resounding yes.